gpufit/Gpufit/docs/examples.rst

 		}
 	}

-The 2D grid of x and y values (each ranging from 0 to 49 with an increment of 1) is computed with a double for loop.
+The 2D grid of *X* and *Y* values (each ranging from 0 to 29 with an increment of 1) is computed using a double for loop.

 .. code-block:: cpp